310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-That is right.
-But Wataru was able to provide some for us.
+that is right. but wataru was able to provide some for us.

-It seems that he was able to spot an association from a nearby theater doing a public performance at the perfect time.
+it seems that he was able to spot an association from a nearby theater doing a public performance at the perfect time.

-He has connections with them, so he asked them to lend him some costumes as a favor.
+he has connections with them, so he asked them to lend him some costumes as a favor.

-But these costumes were not made for us, so we must make some adjustments to the size.
+but these costumes were not made for us, so we must make some adjustments to the size.
 {% endbubble %}

 {% bubble Kaoru %}